FreeCodeCampAthensMeetUp/Login-Page-Project/README.md

 npm install
 ```

-This will install all dependacies needed automatically for executing the project.
-Those dependacies are:
+This will install all dependancies needed automatically for executing the project.
+Those dependancies are:

 * Gulp
 * Gulp-Sass